The Hall and Garden

 It was always the aim of the Rebuilding Committee to create the quiet ease and familiarity of a country house in the teeming City of London.
 The extent to which they succeeded can be measured by the fact that the Hall is regarded by the Company as a tranquil oasis in the midst of the modern high-rise buildings that surround it.
 Nor is this feeling confined to Girdlers, for in 2002 a guest of the Master, replying for the guests, said:

 “Arriving here this evening, I’m reminded – yet again – that this building takes me by surprise, a perfect little gem.
 Inside I love its elegance, its friendliness, its grandeur, not old – but somehow timeless….”

-In 2006, the Company decided to refurbish the Hall and to add a further floor, incorporating office space for the Clerk and the Company’s administrative staff, a flat each for the Master and the Beadle, a small meeting room, and a delightful open-air piazza.
+In 2006, the Company decided to refurbish the Hall and to add a further floor, incorporating office space for the Company’s administrative staff, a flat each for the Master and the Beadle, a small meeting room, and a delightful open-air piazza.
 Work on this project started straight after Election Day 2007 and was completed in May 2008.